Crown Roast of Pork with Mushroom Stuffing Recipe

 - 1 cup whole fresh cranberries, optional

 - 2. Meanwhile, melt butter over medium-high heat.
 Add mushrooms and celery; saute until tender.
 Stir in bread cubes, salt and pepper.
-Spoon into center of roast.
+Spoon around roast.
 Brush sides of roast with preserves.
-Bake until a thermometer inserted into stuffing and meat between ribs both read 145°, 30-45 minutes.
+Bake until a thermometer inserted into stuffing and meat between ribs both read 145°, 45-60 minutes.
 Remove foil; let meat stand 10 minutes before slicing.

 - 3. If desired, thread cranberries on a 20-in. string or thread.
 Transfer roast to a serving platter.
 Loop cranberry string in and out of rib ends.
+Serve with stuffing.
 Yield: 8 servings.

 1 pork rib plus stuffing: 348 calories, 14g fat (6g saturated fat), 89mg cholesterol, 303mg sodium, 16g carbohydrate (7g sugars, 1g fiber), 37g protein